The World Needs More Artists

-We need art
+Why we need art

-These friends of mine — these artists — are doing something that borderlines on obsession.
+These friends of mine, these artists, are doing something that borderlines on obsession.
 They’re tirelessly working their fingers to the bone to create something important and meaningful.
 They’re spending more time on their craft than they ever will be rewarded for.

 But none of that matters to them.
 Because they’re creating art.
 And while the “reward” may never come, they will leave a legacy.

 Art allows us to see the invisible, to call forth light in a world shrouded in darkness.
 It speaks to that most real part of ourselves we’ve forgotten.
 It transcends circumstance and gives perspective.

 We can’t face great art and not be changed.
 And the world most definitely needs to change — for the better.
 What will do the job?

 - Politics won’t do it.
 Laws and regulations aren’t enough to transform human hearts.

 - Business won’t do it.
 Economic success doesn’t translate to happiness and wholeness.
 (We should know this by now.)